 Divorce is the legal process you must go through to end a marriage.
 Unlike separation that does couples can do on their own without any formal legal process, terminating a marriage can only be accomplished by filing for a divorce to obtain a court order.

 Therefore, it is better to attempt to resolve them through negotiations with your spouse.
-Asking a judge to decide financial and parenting matters as part of a divorce adds to the time it will take for the divorce to become final.
+You don’t want to ask a judge to decide financial and parenting matters.
+Getting the courts involved in your divorce adds to the time it will take for the divorce to become final.

 This requires resolution of child custody, parenting and financial matters by you and your spouse prior to filing for the divorce.
 Courts in Ontario generally will not grant a divorce if you have children and custody and support have not been settled by agreement.

-Make time to meet with a lawyer
+Men Dealing With Divorce- Make time to meet with a lawyer

-An Ontario lawyer experienced in representing individuals in family law matters, including divorce and separation, can be a valuable resource for legal advice and guidance.
+In conclusion, a lawyer experienced in representing individuals in family law matters, including divorce and separation, can be a valuable resource for legal advice and guidance.